 The bedrock in the area around Pinware River Provincial Park is composed of a variety of very old and somewhat deformed granites.
 A sample of granite obtained from a small, roadside quarry near the entrance to the park has been dated at 1,466 million years old.
 These old granites form part of the Grenville Province which also includes rocks as young as 955 million years old.
 The Grenville Province extends across Southern Labrador and into Southern Quebec and Ontario and is the youngest geological province in the Canadian Shield.
 Boreal forest is the main vegetation around Pinware Park.
 It is a dense coniferous forest, broken by outcrops of ancient rocks shaped and deposited by the great icesheets that spawned across the region.
 Bogs, pure clean lakes and ponds, and crystal-clear rivers and streams contribute to the landscape.
 A variety of deciduous trees, such as the Paper Birch and Balsam Poplar, have found a niche among the conifers.
 Many species of plants grow in the park as well as many different and tasty berries.
 Wildlife includes many different species of insects, birds, and mammals both small and large.
 The park is adjacent to the Strait of Belle Isle where whales and seabirds are plentiful.
 Within the park a visitor may awake to the haunting cry of a loon and see other animals such as squirrels.
 Visitors will notice that these faunal assemblages are different from the island of Newfoundland.

 There are 22 campsites at Pinware Provincial Park.
 Each campsite has a picnic table, a fireplace, a garbage can, and room for a vehicle.
 Pit toilets are located and easily accessible throughout the park with a water tap located at the main cabin.
-Firewood is also available at the check point for $5.00 per bundle.
+Firewood is also available at the check point.
 The park has a wheelchair accessible comfort station complete with flush toilets, showers, and laundry facilities.
 Trailer dumping station is also available.